The Soldier's Details

 Kanchanaburi War Cemetery.

 During Oct 1945 the Hellmrich family received the tragic news of Clive’s death.
-He had died of malaria, beri beri and dysentery at Kanachanaburi Hospital 22 Dec 1943 aged 33 years.
+He had died of malaria, beri beri and dysentery at Kanchanaburi Hospital 22 Dec 1943 aged 33 years having been evacuated from the railway.

 Clive Hellmrich was from a family of talented sportsmen.